jessesquires/jessesquires.com/_posts/2023-07-11-where-are-xcode-bookmarks-stored.md

 I think this is a reasonable design choice.
 However, I can imagine scenarios where it would be useful to share bookmarks with your team, similar to breakpoints.
 For example, if you are trying to debug a problem with your remote team member and you've tracked down the issue to a few specific files and lines, you could bookmark those locations, push your branch, and have the other person checkout that branch.
 That's a nicer, more precise experience than listing a bunch of filenames and line numbers in a Slack message that will eventually get lost.
 Another example would be for an interview exercise or a coding tutorial.
 You could prepare an Xcode project with bookmarks to guide someone through an exercise.

 For now, this is not possible in Xcode's UI, but you could easily write a script to move a pre-populated `bookmarks.plist` file to the correct location, based on the current `$USER`.
+That script, however will have to fix the `relative-path` in `bookmarks.plist` if the root directory of the project has a different name.

 {% include break.html %}